Fredrik Backman: Biography

 Backman grew up in Helsingborg, Scania, Sweden.
 He has been writing for the Swedish newspaper Helsingborgs Dagblad and for the Swedish men's magazine, Moore Magazine.
 Backman debuted as a novelist in 2012 with A Man Called Ove.
-The novel was adapted as a film which premiered on December 25, 2015, and again in 2023.
-The rights to his book Beartown were bought by Swedish production company, Filmlance, and are set to be adapted for television.
+The novel was adapted as a film which premiered on 25 December 2015, and again in 2023.
+The rights to his book Beartown were bought by Swedish production company, Filmlance.
+It was adapted for television in 2020.
 Many of his books have been translated into English.
-After his debut novel, A Man Called Ove, was translated into English, it remained on the best seller list for 42 weeks.
-Following the success of his first book, Atria bought the rights to his other novels and had them translated into English.
+After his debut novel, A Man Called Ove, was translated into English, it spent over a year on The New York Times Best Seller list.
+Following the success of his first book, Atria/Simon & Schuster bought the rights to his other novels and had them translated into English.

 Personal life

 Fredrik Backman married Neda Shafti Backman in 2009.
 They have two children.
 His second book, Things My Son Needs to Know about the World (2012), was based on his own experiences with parenting.
 He labeled it a "dysfunctional parenting guide" and made a deal that his publisher had to publish the book in order to publish A Man Called Ove.